jwayne/docs-installing-cuda-on-optimus/README.md

-# How to get OpenGL and CUDA (OpenCL) to work on a Ubuntu 12.04 laptop with Nvidia Optimus, for the complete novice
+# How to get OpenGL and CUDA to work on a Ubuntu 12.04 laptop with Nvidia Optimus, for the complete novice
 ### February 15, 2014.

 ## Introduction